Toloka/docs/en/template-builder/templates/product-recognition-in-images.md

 ## Add product categories {#add-categories}

 If you need to categorize selected products, create labels for each category using the `labels` property of the [field.image-annotation](../reference/field.image-annotation.md) component.
-Note that if you use labels, you need to add at least two.
+Note that if you use labels, you need to add at least two of them.

-In this example, three buttons are used in the interface for selecting three categories of products: shoes, jeans and dresses.
+In this example, three buttons are used in the interface for selecting three categories of products: shoes, jeans, and dresses.

 {% cut "Show code" %}